5 Mnemonic Strategies to Help Students Succeed in SchoolApril 25, 2017

 - To help students remember that Olympia is the capital of Washington, assign keywords or keyword phrases to both words.
-Say the keyword phrase for Washington is “wash-a-ton,” and the keyword for Olympia is the Your students can think about people at an Olympic event washing a ton of their laundry—an unusual image that will help the new fact “stick.”
+Say the keyword phrase for Washington is “wash-a-ton,” and the keyword for Olympia is the Olympics.
+Your students can think about people at an Olympic event washing a ton of their laundry—an unusual image that will help the new fact “stick.”

 - This strategy works especially well when you’re teaching challenging new vocabulary words.
 If you’re teaching the word “assail,” for example, use “sailboat” as the keyword to associate the new word with.
 Students can think of a sailboat crashing into someone to remember that “assail” means to attack someone with words or actions.

 Pegwords—words on which new information can “hang”—are another effective way to link new information with familiar information.
 Using this strategy, the student learns rhymes that can be easily connected with new words, facts, or numbers.